// security tool

 URL Shortener & Expander

-Shorten long URLs or safely expand shortened URLs to reveal their true destination.
-See every bounce before you click.
+Shorten long URLs or safely expand shortened ones to reveal the full redirect chain before you click.

 Expand & Trace URLs

-Enter any shortened URL to see its full redirect chain, including JavaScript redirects.
+Enter any shortened URL to reveal the full redirect chain including JavaScript redirects.

-Works with all shorteners including t.co, bit.ly, tinyurl.com.
-Detects HTTP, meta refresh, and JavaScript redirects.
+Works with all shorteners — t.co, bit.ly, tinyurl.com.
+Detects HTTP, meta refresh, and JS redirects.

 Multiple Shorteners

-Auto-fallback between TinyURL, Is.gd, Os.db and other services for reliable shortening.
+Auto-fallback between TinyURL, Is.gd, Os.db and others for reliable shortening.

 Domain Analysis

-See all domains in the redirect chain and identify URL shorteners.
+See all domains in the redirect chain and identify which ones are URL shorteners.

 - Select "Expand URL" mode